b00tc4mp/isdi-parttime-202303/staff/sara-dominguez/project/doc/README.md

-#### Employee: check payrollMonth, PayrollAnnualAgregate, AnnualTaxCertificate
+#### Employee: check payrollMonth, PayrollAnnualAggregate, AnnualTaxCertificate

 - Me as an employee (roll: user), want to be able to have the option to view my monthly payrolls, selecting the specific month, as well as the year-to-date summary for the current year and the tax certificate for the previous year.